Apihplays/dotfiles/README.md

 # dotfiles

-my current config for arch linux system
+my current config for archlinux with openbox + tint2 + polybar ! :ok_hand:

-most of my stuff are stolen from r/unixporn :) :octocat:
+most of my stuff are stolen from r/unixporn :octocat: